DSC-KIIT/project-halide-website/content/_index.md

 from scratch.

 - You can find the source code at [github.com/DSC-KIIT/project-halide](https://github.com/DSC-KIIT/project-halide)
-- Build and Install instructions are available [here](/project-halide/docs/Getting-Started/Running-Halide/)
+- Instructions on how to run/build HalideOS are available [here](/project-halide/docs/Getting-Started/Running-Halide/)

 ## About HalideOS